arieldang3/TeamUp_A_Web_Project/Readme.md

 - assign students to groups randomly
 - allow students to form groups at their will
-- review, manage, and download all teams’ information On students' side, they can
+- review, manage, and download all teams’ information

+&emsp; On students' side, they can
 - post teammates finding announcements
 - join a team or add a member to their team
 - submit team information